master-hax/pixel-backup-gang/README.md

     * the Magisk "force the global mount namespace" doesn't work - maybe it only works for magisk modules?

 ### mounting

+#### ext4 drives
 1. connect the ext4 formatted external drive to the pixel. you should get an os notification that says the drive is not supported. clear or ignore this notification.
    * this notification directs you to format the drive in FAT32 - don't do that
 1. find the block device that you want to mount. it is usually found at `/dev/block/sdg1` but changes when devices are connected and disconnected.
    * if you don't know the filesystem UUID, use `./show_devices.sh`
    * if you know the filesystem UUID, use `./find_device.sh`
 1. run `./mount_ext4.sh <BLOCK_DEVICE>` e.g. `./mount_ext4.sh /dev/block/sdg1`

+#### FAT32 drives
+1. connect the FAT32 formatted external drive to the pixel. it should be working normally as removable storage i.e. readable & writable by apps with permission.
+1. find the name of folder that the drive is mounted to. it looks like `/mnt/media_rw/2IDK-11F4` - you can check the path displayed in any file explorer app.
+1. run `./remount_vfat.sh <MOUNTED_FOLDER>` e.g. `./remount_vfat.sh /mnt/media_rw/2IDK-11F4`

 **everything located under `/the_binding` on the external drive should now be visible by apps at `/the_binding` in the internal storage**